 The Board of Directors has a Compensation Committee, consisting of Messrs.
-Brown, Connors and Saucedo, Drs.
+Brown and Saucedo, Drs.
 Kovalchik (Chairman), Sherman and Swinney.
+Mr. Connors was on this committee until April 2010.
 The Board has determined that all members of the Compensation Committee, none of who are employees, former employees of, or consultants to, the Company are independent directors as defined by the Nasdaq Listing Rules.
-The Compensation Committee operates pursuant to a revised charter adopted by the Board of Directors on January 25, 2008, a copy of which can be found on the Company's website, www.icumed.com.
+The Compensation Committee operates pursuant to a charter adopted by the Board of Directors, a copy of which can be found on the Company's website, www.icumed.com.
 The Compensation Committee discharges the responsibilities of the Board of Directors relating to executive and director compensation.
-It reviews the performance of the Company and the CEO, sets performance objectives, establishes the compensation of the CEO, recommends to the Board of Directors the compensation of the other executive officers and authorizes the grant of options to employees, awards under the Company's 2005 Long-Term Retention Plan and other bonus and incentive plans.
-The Compensation Committee engaged Compensia to consult on the performance-based compensation structure and awards, including the 2008 Plan, for the CEO, and to provide market data and other analysis for compensation of executive officers and Board members.
+It reviews the performance of the Company and the CEO, sets performance objectives, establishes the compensation of the CEO, recommends to the Board of Directors the compensation of the other executive officers and authorizes the grant of options to employees, and awards under the bonus and incentive plans.
+The Compensation Committee engaged Compensia to consult on the performance-based compensation structure and awards, including the Performance-Based Incentive Plan and to provide market data and other analysis for compensation of executive officers and Board members.
 Prior to making its decisions for executive officers other than the CEO, the Compensation Committee receives recommendations from the CEO as to the amounts and types of compensation and other awards for those executive officers.